Mind delivers services informed by evidence and consistent with a social model of health

 Click here for more information about our residential services.

-4. Family and carer services
+5. Family and carer support services

-5. Group support services
+6. Group support services

 Click here for more information about group support services.

-6. Care coordination services
+7. Care/support coordination services

 Mind operates Australia's first mental health Recovery College.
 The Mind Recovery College is where real people with real life experience share what works.
 Our teachers are people with lived experience of mental health issues.
 Some are qualified educators in their own right; others are first-time teachers, supported by our team to design courses based on what they've learned in life.
 This helps ensure the courses are truly informative and useful to people seeking mental wellbeing.